duckietown/book-opmanual-duckiedrone/src/fc-cleanflight/overview.md

 ````

 ### Flight Controller
-The flight controller (i.e. FC) contains multiple sensors: an Inertial Measurement Unit (IMU) and a gyroscope.
+The Flight Controller (i.e. Flight Controller) contains multiple sensors: an Inertial Measurement Unit (IMU) and a gyroscope.
 The IMU measures linear accelerations and the gyroscope measures angular velocities.
-The flight controller also receives commands from the Raspberry Pi and then sends electrical signals to the ESCs which in turn change the speeds of the motors.
+The Flight Controller also receives commands from the Raspberry Pi and then sends electrical signals to the ESCs which in turn change the speeds of the motors.

 ```{attention}
 You should already have installed the correct version of Cleanflight on your Flight Controller.